 Online tutoring is different from the traditional face-to-face alternative.
 It presents its own set of challenges.
-Video conferencing, screen recording, and online courses via Zoom are not uncommon anymore in today’s education.
-But with so many new teaching and learning management tools, most teachers don’t really know where to start and what tutoring tools they really need for a successful online tutoring session.
+Video conferencing, screen recording, and online courses in virtual classrooms via Zoom are not uncommon anymore in today’s education.
+But with so many new teaching and learning management tools, most teachers don’t know where to start and what tutoring tools they need for a successful online tutoring session.
 In this post, I’ll cover 5 of the best online tutoring tools that will help you meet those challenges.

 What software do online tutors use?

 Kaizena allows you to leave voice-recorded feedback on your student’s work.
 Students submit their work, and you can provide feedback using voice recordings and grade it right then and there.
 The creators of Kaizena claim that you can: “Review up to 75% faster than typing with Voice Comments”.

 Some of the additional features are tools for easily embedding YouTube videos in your reviews.
 If you are struggling to keep up with reviewing your student’s homework, Kaizena could be useful.

 Quizlet is a popular and easy-to-use online tool for creating flashcards.
 Quizlet has been around for a while, and you might be familiar with its most common features.

 One of the biggest appeals of Quizlet is its vast library of content created by other users.
 If you want to create a set of flashcards for your students, chances are there’s already a set you can use.

 Another great feature beneficial to tutors who are tutoring online is “Quizlet live.”
 According to their help center: “Quizlet Live in teams mode is an engaging game you can use to study or help students learn.
 Players work in teams to correctly match the terms and definitions from study sets.”